grantramsey/grantramsey.github.io/source/papers.html.md

 # Articles and book chapters

-*   Pence, C. and Ramsey, G. (forthcoming) "Is organismic fitness at the basis of evolutionary theory?" _Philosophy of Science_
+*   Pence, C. and Ramsey, G. (forthcoming) "Is organismic fitness at the basis of evolutionary theory?" _Philosophy of Science_.
 *   De Block, A. and Ramsey, G. (forthcoming) "The organism-centered approach to cultural evolution." _Topoi_
 *   Ramsey, G. and Pence, C. H. (Under contract) "Chance in evolution from Darwin to contemporary biology."
 In: G. Ramsey and C.H.
 Pence (eds.) _Chance in Evolution._ Chicago: University of Chicago Press.
 *   [download-icon](/papers/2013-ps-human-nature.pdf)Ramsey, G. (2013) "Human nature in a post-essentialist world." _Philosophy of Science_ 80: 983-993.
 [DOI: 10.1086/673902.](http://dx.doi.org/10.1086/673902)